jadynskye/jadynskye/README.md

 <h1 align="center">Hi 👋, I'm Jadyn Reid</h1>
-<h3 align="center">I'm a third-year computer science student minoring in AI at Florida Atlantic University with a passion for startups, app, and game development.
-I enjoy transforming ideas into real-world solutions and solving problems through technology.</h3>
+<h3 align="center">I'm a third-year computer science student minoring in AI at Florida Atlantic University with a passion for startups and game development.
+I enjoy taking ideas and problems and solving them through technology.</h3>

 - 🔭 I’m currently working on **completing my degree and developing an RPG**